Danelectro ’56 Baritone Electric

 Like all Danelectros this guitar is a semi-hollow built from Masonite and has vinyl around to hide the seams.
 The nut is aluminum.

-Danelectro introduced an electric 6-strng bass that was used as a baritone guitar in the late 1950s.
+Danelectro introduced an electric 6-strng bass in the 1956.
+Fender introduced the Bass VI in 1961.
 Many people credit the Danelectro guitar with creating the first electric baritone guitar, but this has been debated.
 The baritone became popular in country and surf music.
 Also used as background music in spaghetti western movie soundtracks.
 Baritone guitar has found its way into many styles of music.
 Country, Surf, Metal, Rock, Jazz and Classical.

 Eventually around 1954, Sears approached Daniel to make an affordable electric guitar.
 Nat Daniel showed some real innovative ideas making good playing guitars at low prices.
 Danelectro made the front and back of their guitars out of Masonite, a composite material created by pressure molding steamed wood fibers.
 Far cheaper than using solid wood or plywood.
 They were constructed simply of vinyl, masonite and Formica.
 Instead of being reinforced by an adjustable truss rod, the thin, bolt-on poplar necks relied on two heavy-duty steel bars installed under the fretboard making the neck quite stable and needing no truss rod.
 The nut was usually made from aluminum.
 The guitars were made simply, with no pearl adornments or expensive woods.
 According to Danelectro, few of these guitars came back for neck issues.